-Have you ever looked at the beautiful calligraphy eye candy that pops up on Instagram, Facebook, and Pinterest?
+Have you ever looked at the beautiful lettering eye candy that pops up on Instagram, Facebook, and Pinterest?
 There’s something so mesmerizing about watching the written word become a piece of graceful art.
 You may think that such a beautiful hobby is out of your reach, but that’s just not true!
 Beginner brush lettering is extremely easy to pick up and requires only two things: a brush pen and some practice.
 In no time at all, you can be cranking out breathtaking modern calligraphy.
 So let’s get started!

 You don’t need to buy a ton of fancy pens and inks in order to master beginner brush lettering techniques.
 One pen will do the trick!
 I have a number of pens that I love, but there are two in particular that I recommend for newbies: Tombow Dual Brush Pens and Faber-Castell PITT Artist Pens.
 Both of these have nylon tips that are solid, but flexible, giving you oodles of control.
 If you prefer something a little more fast and loose, I also really love my Pentel Pocket Brush pen.
 This brush pen has ridiculously rich black ink and looks stunning on the page.

 If you have thicker paper, Pentel’s Aquash Water Brushes are an extremely versatile choice.
 You can use inks and watercolors and blend seamlessly.
 I currently have Noodler’s 54th Massachusetts in the barrel of my medium pen.
 Besides that, I use a Prang watercolor palette for those gorgeous colors.
-Check out my post all about these superstar brushes and see what they can do!

 I also use Faber-Castell’s Big Brush, which is excellent.
 You can really achieve some nice line variation with this bad boy.
 You obviously can’t go into fine detail, but this is great for medium to large work.
 The black ink is particularly rich on this pen, too.